 Between December 2016 and May 2017, we interviewed 25 healthcare staff from a range of services in the West of England, including primary care, ambulance, community, mental health and hospital referral units about their use of NEWS.
 The interviews gave staff the opportunity to discuss the benefits and challenges they had encountered while working with NEWS.

-Finally, we looked at routine data collected from emergency department attendances, the ambulance service, community health patients and GP referrals into hospital, to establish how often NEWS is used and what scores are recorded.
-All four datasets included at least one year of data, starting in April 2016.
+Finally, we looked at routinely collected data to establish what scores are recorded and how often NEWS is used.
+Data was collected from 115,030 emergency department attendances, 1,137,734 ambulance service records, 31,063 community health patients and 15,160 GP referrals into hospital.
+All four datasets included at least one year’s data, starting from April 2016.

 What we found and what this means